caiyue1993/PrefsMate/README.md

 ## Suggestions

-- Being familiar with plist file well help you a lot.
+- Being familiar with plist file will help you a lot.
 Sometimes you can directly edit the plist file through "Open As Source Code".

 - Explore the source code!

+- If you have an issue, please don't hesitate.
+Just let me know.:)

 ## Example